BSMediaGroup/StreamSuites-Dashboard/README.md

 Schemas are treated as **contract files** between the dashboard and the runtime.

-Rumble platform schemas remain **authoritative and unchanged** even while the Rumble runtime is temporarily paused due to upstream API restrictions.
-No dashboard features have been removed, and runtime re-enablement is expected to occur without schema changes.
+Rumble platform schemas remain **authoritative and unchanged** while the runtime pivots to the canonical SSE ingestion path.
+No dashboard features have been removed, and runtime export alignment will hydrate the dashboard without schema changes.

 ### Quota Visibility (Visual-Only)